johnsonpupuLin/SPlab_script/README.md

 # For Beginners
-If you are a beginner of using linux and learning bioinformatics, please read the file "basic_command" first. (wrote in Traditional Chinese)
+If you are a beginner of operating Linux and learning bioinformatics, please read the file "basic_tutorial" first. (wrote in Traditional Chinese)

-It might take some time and be frustrated to get used to linux.
+It is a file to help you get used to operating Linux It might take some time and be frustrated.
 However, it is not so difficult actually.
 You just need some practicing.